logo

 Smuggler Cove Marine

-A small picturesque all-weather anchorage on the south side of Sechelt Peninsula near Secret Cove.
+Smuggler Cove is a small, picturesque all-weather anchorage on the south side of Sechelt Peninsula near Secret Cove.
+To access this park by land, visitors can hike 4 km from […]

 Read more »